Monday and Tuesday

 Sunday

 It has been 10 years since Gallery Lambton closed its doors at the former Bayside Centre and moved down the street to re-open in the historic Thom Building as the Judith & Norman Alix Art Gallery.
 To honour its first decade in this purpose-built facility, the gallery is installing a series of six exhibitions over a year and a half titled Re View.
 The exhibitions place the gallery’s permanent collection in the spotlight and celebrate the power of art.
-Each exhibit features a range of artworks that will be accompanied by audio tours written and voiced by gallery volunteers.
+Each exhibition features a range of artworks that will be accompanied by audio tours written and voiced by gallery volunteers.

 Letter from the Curator |